tkozuch/AudioSlicer/README.md

 ## License

+The author takes no legal responsibility for any out of law use of this application.
 Redistributing this project without knowledge and permission from the author is forbidden.
 However I allow for personal non-commercial use.